Links on SoundGuys may earn us a commission. Learn more.

 If you’ve ever read specifications or reviews on microphones, you’ve probably stumbled across a polar pattern before.
 Together with frequency response, they define a microphone’s most important characteristics.
 These polar charts are meant to show you how the microphone responds to the sound around it, and in this article, we’re going to help you interpret them.
 Be sure to watch the video above if you simply want to know where to place your microphone once you understand its polar pattern.

-Editor’s note: this article was updated on June 14, 2021, to expand on technical information.
+Editor’s note: this article was updated on December 5th, 2024, to clarify technical information and add a table of contents menu

 In all the charts below, imagine the microphone’s diaphragm element is right on that horizontal line, with the front-facing the top of the circle, and the back facing the bottom of the circle.
-Each line extending from the microphone to the outer edge of the chart represents a 30° angle away from “on-axis” (0° deviation) sounds.
+Each line extending from the microphone to the outer edge of the chart represents a 30-degree angle away from “on-axis” (0-degree deviation) sounds.
 Each circle expanding out from the center represents a different threshold, usually in 5dB increments, of the microphone’s sensitivity to incoming sounds.
+Polar patterns provided by manufacturers won’t have that photo of the microphone on it, so when you see it in the charts we have here it’s mainly just so you don’t get lost.

 Essentially, the blue line illustrates where the microphone will pick up the signal optimally.
 But what do all those confusing terms about pickup patterns mean?
 Let’s take a look!